• Skip to primary navigation

 WHAT IS RICE PAPER?

-To make spring rolls, you’ll need to have rice paper which you can buy in a pack.
+To make spring rolls, you’ll need to have rice paper, which you can buy in a pack.
 The great thing about rice paper is they don’t have to be cooked to eat as long as they have been softened.
-That means you get a healthy wrapper that is free of oil and fats.
+That means you get a wrapper that is free of oil and fats.
 All that’s in the wrapper is white rice flour, tapioca flour, salt, and water.

 To get rice paper flexible for wrapping our spring rolls, dip the rice paper in warm water for about 3-4 seconds or hold under running water, until the paper becomes fully moistened with water.
 Then, lay the wrapper onto your work surface which should be clean and flat.
 The rice paper will soak up the water and become soft and pliable in about 30 seconds which is the time you’ll put all your fillers onto the wrapper, before you start to roll.